 For the stock market enthusiast

 Um, this book has amassed almost 9,000 five-star reviews, so we’d say it’s worth a read for anybody interested in investing.
 First published in 1949, author Benjamin Graham’s wisdom still holds true, and it’s been updated by financial journalist Jason Zweig to speak to today’s market.

 This one’s for all the dads who proudly wear tattered or stained sweats.
 Outdoor Voices’s signature CloudKnit material is super soft, so he won’t object to tossing his old sweatpants.
 Plus, the jogger design makes them slightly more acceptable to wear in public, which you know he inevitably will.

 45. Tile Pro Black with Replaceable Battery (2-Pack)

 He’s always losing his keys and wallet, and the whole ‘leave them by the front door’ rule just hasn’t worked out.
 Enter: the Tile Pro.
 Stick one on his key ring and one on his wallet and the app will tell him where they are the next time they go missing.

 For the plant lover

-Even if he already has a monstera, philodendron and fiddle leaf fig to dote on, we can pretty much guarantee he doesn’t have an adobo hot pepper plant yet.
+Even if he already has a monstera, philodendron and fiddle leaf fig to dote on, we can pretty much guarantee he doesn’t have a hedgehog aloe yet.
 Bloomscape will help you change that.
-Once it arrives, the plant should be placed in bright light and watered whenever the top layer of soil begins to feel dry.
-As long as it's getting proper care, Pops should see peppers start to grow in just a few weeks.
-Prepare to eat lots of chili, hot sauce and salsa in the coming months.
+Once it arrives, the plant should be placed in bright light and after that, it's no-fuss.
+Bonus: It's a handy home remedy for minor burns.